topcoder-platform/lookups-api/README.md

 - Run lint fix `npm run lint:fix`
 - To delete DynamoDB table if needed `npm run delete-tables`
 - To create DynamoDB table if needed `npm run create-tables`
+- Create configured Elasticsearch indices, they will be re-created if present: `npm run init-es`
 - Start app `npm start`
 - App is running at `http://localhost:3000`

 ## Running tests

 Tables should be created before running tests.
+Note that running tests will clear all DynamoDB data and re-create Elasticsearch indices.

 ### Running unit tests